RasheedAlwahbany/ExcelReadWrite-PhpSpreadSheets/README.md

 PhpSpreadsheet is the next version of PHPExcel.
 It breaks compatibility to dramatically improve the code base quality (namespaces, PSR compliance, use of latest PHP language features, etc.).

-# Read Write - Php Spread Sheets Full
+# Excel Read Write - Php Spread Sheets

-Read Write PHP Spread Sheets Full
+Excel Read Write PHP Spread Sheets Full

 >>>>>>> ea14110a0112a8aa2ab7923733885dc10bdbc6e8
 >>>>>>>